Switzerland refines its global democracy aims in a tough context

 The first, a diplomatic track, is about using bilateral and multilateral dialogue to push democracy as an attractive model.
 Drawing on Switzerland’s experience as a wealthy place with stable institutions, it involves efforts to “counteract the widespread negative discourse surrounding democracy and bolster a more positive, meaningful approach”.

-This diplomatic track involves using traditional Swiss good offices; it could also involve short-term support to pro-democracy protestors – although the foreign ministry doesn’t mention any specific examples of where this has been done.
+This diplomatic track involves using traditional Swiss good offices; it could also mean short-term support to pro-democracy protestors – although the foreign ministry doesn’t mention specific examples of where this has been done.

 In Moldova, Swiss funding helps schoolkids learn about democracy and civic participation:

-Note: This article was updated on May 9 to include the amount of Swiss funding provided for external democracy promotion in 2024.